SimVascular/SimVascular-Plugin-Purkinje-Network/README.md

 # SimCardio
 This is the repository for the SimCardio project.
 The project currently contains only the Purkinje Plugin.

+# Purkinje Plugin
+The Purkinje Plugin is used to create a Purkinje network on a surface model of the heart.

 ## Building the Purkinje Plugin Shared Libraries
 The shared libraries defining a SimVascular custom plugin are built from the Purkinje Plugin project source using CMake.
 The Purkinje Plugin CMake code uses CMake macros from the SimVascular project and the CMake.config file from a SimVascular build so a SimVascular build must be present.
 The Purkinje Plugin is built from source using the following steps